visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_correlations.rst

 A database correlation is a map that relates one or more different time-varying databases so that when accessed with a common time state, the database correlation can tell VisIt which time state to use for any of the databases in the database correlation.
-Since VisIt supports multiple logical time sliders, so time states can be changed independently for different time-varying databases in the same window, no time slider for any database can have any effect on another database.
+VisIt supports multiple logical time sliders, so time states can be changed independently for different time-varying databases in the same window.
+No time slider for any database can have any effect on another database.
 Sometimes when comparing two different, but related, time-varying databases, it is useful to make plots of both databases and see how they behave over time.
 Since changing time